-- 1. Open the Wire Drive Compartment Door - 2.
-Depress the Release Bar on the Retaining Collar and remove it from the spindle. - 3.
-Place the spool on the spindle making certain the spindle brake pin enters one of the holes in the back side of the spool.
-Be certain the wire comes off the reel in a direction so as to de-reel from the bottom of the coil. - 4.
-Re-install the Retaining Collar.
-Make sure that the Release Bar "pops up" and that the collar retainers fully engage the retaining ring groove on the spindle.
+- 1) Depress the Release Bar on the Retaining Collar and remove it from the spindle. - 2) Place the spool on the spindle making certain the spindle brake pin enters one of the holes in the back side of the spool.
+Be certain the wire comes off the reel in a direction so as to de-reel from the bottom of the coil. - 3) Re-install the Retaining Collar.
+Make sure that the Release Bar "pops up" and that the collar retainers fully engage the retaining groove on the spindle.